Velaglucerase alfa ghu

 Your doctor will tell you for how long you will need to be treated with VPRIV.

-Consult your doctor and he or she will decide when you need your next infusion.
+If you miss an infusion, consult your doctor and he/she will decide when you need

-What will happen if I stop taking VPRIV?
+What will happen if I stop using VPRIV?

 Things you must do